smilecs/ketro/README.md

 ### Implementation with Coroutines helper

-Create your class holding your network requests or you can use one class per request:
+Create your class holding your network requests or you can use one class per request, the `doRequest():Wrapper<T>` suspention method from the `Request` class is used to make the network call:

 ```kotlin
 class CoRountineSampleRequest {